OPALX-project/OPALX-project.github.io/For-Developers/CodingStyle.md

 In a huger software project it is good practice to define a coding-style.
 This helps other developers to read your code and improves maintainability.

-The OPAL coding-style includes recommendations and conventions for
+The OPAL coding-style includes rules, recommendations and conventions for
 * naming of classes, functions, variables etc
+* length/complexity of functions
+* code commenting
+* code formatting
+* ...

+For code-formatting Clang-format should be used.
+The formatting rules are defined in the file `.clang-format` in the top-level directory of the OPAL repository.
+For the time being code formatting rules are not enforced, but this will be done somewhen in the future.

+The tool `clang-format` is available for most Linux distributions and macOS via Macports.
+At PSI `clang-format` is available via the Pmodule `clang`.

 A good example for a coding-style is the [Linux coding-style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).
 It's worth to read.